Diyar/aws-s3/git-training-master/106-github-branches-flow.md

-# Understanding the Github flow
+# Understanding the Github branches flow

 [There is a good explanation here](https://guides.github.com/introduction/flow/)